KavindaHimesh/SLTC---Student-attendance-app-with-QR-code/README.md

-this is read,me  file kavinda huiemsh
+this is read,me  file kavinda huiemsh  fcbfdggergergsetgesegegehehehehe